-That's good news for investors, especially those who bought stock in Amazon early on.
-If you had invested $1,000 in the tech company in early August 2008, your initial outlay would be worth more than $23,581.20 as of August 9, 2018, according to CNBC calculations, or over 23 times as much.
+That's good news for Amazon investors, especially those who bought stock early on.
+If you had invested $1,000 in the tech company in early January 2009, your initial outlay would be worth more than $28,356 as of January 2019, according to CNBC calculations.

-Amazon's Prime service, which increased its price from $99 a year to $119 in May 2018, now reaches 100 million members worldwide, founder and chief executive officer Jeff Bezos, whose net worth is now more than $130 billion, announced in his annual letter to shareholders.
+Amazon's Prime service, which increased its price from $99 a year to $119 in May 2018, now reaches 100 million members worldwide, founder and chief executive officer Jeff Bezos announced in his annual letter to shareholders.
+Bezos's net worth is now more than $134 billion.

-"Amazon's share in its key markets continues to expand," Justin Post of Bank of America Merrill Lynch, previously wrote in a note to clients.
-It's "success is supported by strong fulfillment infrastructure and Prime lock-in."
+"Amazon's share in its key markets continues to expand," Justin Post, an analyst at Bank of America Merrill Lynch, wrote in an April 2018 note to clients.
+The company's "success is supported by strong fulfillment infrastructure and Prime lock-in."

 Like this story?
 Subscribe to CNBC Make It on YouTube!